anerv/AAU_proto/README.md

 It is assumed that a postgresql database has been created with the necessary extensions (see *loading_osm.sql*).
 A number of Python modules such as geopandas, sqlalchemy, psycopg2 must be installed before use.

+In the current version table names must be manually changed in the SQL-scripts.

 ## License
 OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License](https://www.openstreetmap.org/copyright).